MiaadTeam/lesan/pages/src/playground.md

 With **Export Button** we can export existing tests for use them for anothe test.

-And with **Help Button** we go to the another section that we can see how to work with E2E modal.
+And with **Help Button** we go to playground document that we can see how to work with E2E modal.

 <br>